newchuyalong/libgdx-learning/Getting help.md

 If you believe your issue, error, or suspected bug is related to a specific backend, please present the following information with your issue.
 If you are on IRC have the following information on hand.

 **For Android backend issues**
- - **Note:** Android issues can sometimes be more difficult do to device manufactures breaking things or buggy drivers.
+ - **Note:** Android issues can sometimes be more difficult due to device manufactures breaking things or buggy drivers.

 - **Note 2:** LibGDX only works completely on the Android Runtime (ART) on devices running the Android L developer preview and higher.
-Some functions will not work on the ART builds in 4.4.x do to an issue in ART that was fixed and included in the L developer preview and on.
+Some functions will not work on the ART builds in 4.4.x due to an issue in ART that was fixed and included in the L developer preview.

 - Please have the device name and Android version in the bug report.
 Providing things won't be broken, we will make an attempt to fix the issue or implement a workaround for the device.